simeononsecurity/simeononsecurity.ch/content/articles/building-a-human-firewall_-training-employees-in-cybersecurity/index.en.md

 ### Encouraging Reporting and Incident Response

 Encouraging employees to report security incidents and respond effectively is crucial for maintaining a strong cybersecurity posture.
-By fostering a culture of transparency and accountability, organizations can empower their employees to play an active role in protecting sensitive information and mitigating potential threats.
+By building a culture of transparency and accountability, organizations can help their employees to play an active role in protecting sensitive information and mitigating potential threats.

 To encourage reporting and incident response, organizations can: